dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part2.md

 This article follows on from part 1 where we described the background to the problem, set up the solution and added seed data to the database.
 In this article we will tackle the *QueryStack* and more specifically the *ReadModel*.

 So moving on to the "Blogs.EfAndSprocfForCqrs.ReadModel" project, as we intend to use the *Stored Procedure Framework* for data access in the *QueryStack* lets use *NuGet* to add the *Stored Procedure Framework* library to this project.
 At the time of writing version 1.0.3. is available on NuGet so this is the version I will add to the project.
-You can use the Package Manager in visual studio or the console.
+You can use the *Package Manager* in *Visual Studio* or the console.
 I prefer to use the GUI in Visual studio but if you prefer to use the console then the command line is  below.

     PM> Install-Package Dibware.StoredProcedureFramework